The Lightning Fund is extending its application to Wednesday, October 11, 2023 at 11:59 PM PT. Apply via Submittable.

 - Submit 1-3 strong work samples (images, video, audio, and/or links) that represent the project you are proposing for funding.
 Optional images can include: audio, video, writing, links, supplemental materials, and/or related information.
 (Video 2 min max)

-Applications will be reviewed by a panel of local cultural workers, artists, and members of the LACE Team.
+Applications will be reviewed by a panel of local and national cultural workers, artists, and members of the LACE Team.
 Panelists will evaluate applicants based on their proposals and active artistic practice.
 We encourage applications from artists whose communities are underrepresented in relationship to visual art opportunities, economies, and funding streams.
 Strong consideration will be given to Black, Indigenous, POC, elder, LGBTQ+, disabled, immuno-compromised, and immigrant artists.

 SELECTION CRITERIA